theypsilon/MiSTer_MAME_SCRIPTS/README.md

 Q:Will this script over write files I already have?

 A: NO, This script will not clober files you already have.
 You need to manaully remove any files you have if you want to download new files.
-This also means that after you have the (HB)MAME files downloaded addtinal runs of the script will be much faster.
+This also means that after you have the HBMAME or MAME files downloaded additional runs of the script will be much faster.

 A Merged set contains all of the files for every Clone version of a Parent game.